cursey/ue4genny/README.md

 5. **UE4Genny** should now compile.
 6. Make a new config header file for the game you are targeting (an example is provided in `src/DRGConfig.hpp` which works for the current Xbox Game Pass version of *Deep Rock Galactic*).
 7. Set the CMake variable `CONFIG_HPP` to the newly created config header file.
-8. Define the following constants in your newly created config header file (some reverse engineering required):
+8. Define the following constants in your newly created config header file (you need to find the values for these constants yourself):

 ```
 // A memory pattern string that can be used to find the games GUObjectArray global variable.